ga4gh/refget/docs/decision_record.md

 In some scenarios, the order of the sequences in a collection is irrelevant, and therefore, two collections with identical content but a different order should be considered equivalent.
 This could lead to an approach of first lexographically sorting input sequences before digesting, so that the final identifier is identical regardless of input order.

 However, there are also scenarios for which the order of sequences in a collection matters; for example, some aligners output different results based on the input order of the sequences.
 Or, order may be used to encode sequence priority.
 Therefore, it is critical that the final identifiers be able to uniquely identify sequence collections with different orders.
-Because some use cases require order-aware digests, the final algorithm will have to accommodate this, and we will need to come up with another way to identify two collections that identical in content but with different order, without relying on the digests being identical
+Because some use cases require order-aware digests, the final algorithm will have to accommodate this, and we will need to come up with another way to identify two collections that are identical in content but with different order, without relying on the digests being identical

 ### Linked issues